sma-libra/style-embedding-sensitivity/README.md

 # Exploring Writing Style in Embedding Space: Human Literary Texts versus Language Model Generations

-## Repository for the experiments and data accompanying our LREC 2026 submission
+## Repository for the data and experiments accompanying our LREC 2026 submission

 This repository contains all the code, data, and results associated with the paper: Exploring Writing Style in Embedding Space: Human Literary Texts versus Language Model Generations.
-This repository's purpose is to reproduce our analyses, generate embeddings, and explore our results.
+This repository's purpose is to generate embeddings, reproduce our analyses, and explore the results.

 ## Repository structure